Language and Culture

 Activities provide a chance to develop skills and interests, and in a community like Summer at Sem, they become an enriching multicultural experience.
 During free time, the gyms, fields, tennis courts and pool are available for informal recreation.

 Students maintain a busy agenda of excursions and activities each weekend.
 Trips to Philadelphia and New York allow students to experience larger cities on the East Coast.
-Students combine weekend excursions with attendance at Performing Arts Institute concerts.
+Students combine weekend excursions with attendance at Summer at Sem Creative Arts concerts.
 Supporting your dorm neighbors or roommate as they perform is a common weekend activity.

 IS SUMMER AT SEM RIGHT FOR YOU?

-ELI is open to international students ages 13-18.
+The English Language Institute is open to international students ages 12-18.

 Wyoming Seminary’s academic tradition is demanding and intense.
 The most successful students at Summer at Sem’s ELI program are: